Anthropomimetic Uncertainty: What Verbalized Uncertainty in Language Models is Missing: Introduction

-Human users have a tendency to perceive language models as other humans \citep{miller2019explanation, devrio2025taxonomy}.
-This is problematic since LLMs are known to hallucinate, i.e.\@ produce plausible-looking but wrong information that is hard to detect \citep{guerreiro2023hallucination, ye2024cognitive} and tend to present false information with unwarranted confidence \cite{krause2023confidently, yona2024can, xiong2024can}.
-This mimics a strategy used by uncooperative human speakers, but without any intent to deceive, and reveals a deeper challenge: the usual cognitive mechanisms against being accidentally or intentionally misinformed are less effective in human–machine interactions.
-Users can only assess the model's output, with no access to a reasoning process or any communicative intent.
-Relying on the assessment of content is difficult as users increasingly treat LLMs as sources of information \cite{Gude2025}, and thus, lack the necessary background knowledge to evaluate its plausibility.
-This risks the loss of trust, which can be hard to recover from \citep{dhuliawala2023diachronic, zhou024relying}, as well as potential negative outcomes.
-Consistent uncertainty communication can be seen as form of building extrinsic trust \cite{jacovi2021formalizing}, but despite growing attention in NLP in the form of \emph{verbalized uncertainty} \citep{lin2022teaching, mielke2022reducing}, its roots in human uncertainty communication are often overlooked, and their implications on human-AI communication and collaboration underexplored: As shown in \cref{fig:intro-figure}, we discuss in our work how human uncertainty is influenced by factors such as prior knowledge, speaking habits and hierarchy between the speaker and listener, while machine uncertainty is shaped by conversational context, data biases, and its alignment procedure.\\
+In March 2025, the Columbia Journalism Review tested whether different artificial intelligence (AI) chatbots could accurately identify and cite news articles \citep{jazwinska2025ai}.
+Given a snippet, the chatbots were tasked to identify information such as article date, headline and publisher.
+Not only did many chatbots give incorrect but plausible-looking answers, but they also stated them with complete confidence: For instance, ChatGPT answered incorrectly 67\% of times, hedged its answers using phrases such as ``it appears'' or ``it's possible'' in only 7.5\% of responses, and never declined to answer any question.
+This investigation gives a glimpse into the risks of LLMs assistants; while they remain a powerful tool, their replies can often be misleading or wrong.
+Potential exposure is high---for instance, \citet{eloundou2024gpts} estimate that LLMs are relevant to $14 \%$ of tasks across 1016 analyzed jobs.
+Simultaneously, adoption is increasing \citep{humlum2024adoption} with LLMs being used for everyday tasks \citep{wang2024understanding}, and freelance work being substituted \citep{teutloff2025winners}.
+Humans have a tendency to perceive LLMs as human \citep{miller2019explanation, devrio2025taxonomy}.
+This is problematic since LLMs, unlike humans, tend to hallucinate like in the example above, i.e.\@\ produce plausible-looking but wrong information \citep{guerreiro2023hallucination, ye2024cognitive} with unwarranted confidence \cite{krause2023confidently, yona2024can, xiong2024can}.
+This behavior resembles strategies used by humans for deception, and reveals a deeper challenge: the usual cognitive mechanisms against being accidentally or intentionally misinformed are less effective in human–machine interactions.
+Users can only assess the response, but not the reasoning process or communicative intent.
+Assessing content is difficult as people increasingly treat LLMs as sources of information \cite{Gude2025}, and thus, lack the knowledge to evaluate its plausibility.
+This risks a potentially irreversible loss of trust \citep{dhuliawala2023diachronic, zhou024relying}, as well as negative outcomes.
+Yet, consistent uncertainty communication can help build extrinsic trust \cite{jacovi2021formalizing}, but despite growing attention in NLP as \emph{verbalized uncertainty} \citep{lin2022teaching, mielke2022reducing}, its basis in human communication and the implications for AI remain underexplored: As depicted in \cref{fig:intro-figure}, our work discusses how human uncertainty is influenced by factors such as prior knowledge, speaking habits and social hierarchy, while LLM uncertainty is shaped by conversational context, data biases, and its alignment procedure.\\